OMNI-SLO-Monitoring/OMNI-overview-and-documentation/error-response-monitor.md

 # Error-Response Monitor

 The Error Response Monitor is used to monitor services in terms of their application functionality.
 Different services can be selected to be monitored in the **Monitoring Selection** tab.
 As soon as a service is registered the Error Response Monitor is able to receive its error reports and convert them into our own [Log Message Format]().
-These Log messages are visualized for each service and automatically transferred to the Issue Creator in order to either create a new issue out of the Log Message or assign the Log Message to an existing issue. \
+These Log messages are visualized for each service and automatically inserted into a Kafka Queue which is included in the Error-Response Monitor itself.
+From this Kafka Queue, the Issue Creator is then able to retrieve the logs created by the Error-Response Monitor.
-Apart from registering service to automatically send errors to the monitoring system you can also manually check whether different endpoints are available.
-Furthermore, you can also check for semantical correctness by evaluating whether an endpoint is returning an expected value.
+Furthermore, one can also probe for semantical correctness by evaluating whether an endpoint is returning an expected value.

 ## Installation and Setup